We Know Visitors Aren’t the Ones Bringing Drugs Into Our Prison

 The tragic irony is that in the midst of all these overdoses, the prison is swimming in Suboxone.
 It’s probably the easiest banned substance of all for staff to smuggle in; paper-thin, flexible.
 An eighth of a strip—1 mg—is $10.

 Prisoners snort or inject it.
 If no needles can be acquired from diabetic prisoners, who are paid to hustle them back after they’re done using them for insulin, homemade ones are fashioned out of pens.
-The state of Tennessee does not provide prisoners who have opioid use disorder with medication, but it certainly can’t be said that Department of Corrections doesn’t provide prisoners with Suboxone.
+The state of Tennessee does not provide prisoners who have opioid use disorder with medication, but it certainly can’t be said that the Department of Correction doesn’t provide prisoners with Suboxone.

 I’m sure the administration has known for years that the biggest drug dealers in prisons like mine aren’t the people locked up for it.
 But acknowledging that their employees are responsible for the drugs—and by extension, the overdoses—would cause a public relations nightmare and further loss of staff, neither of which they can afford.
-Two Corrections employees have been arrested on contraband charges in March 2022 alone.
+Two Department of Correction employees have been arrested on contraband charges in March 2022 alone.

 Since around the beginning of this year, a limited number of visitors have been able to make appointments for half-day visits.
 The visitor ban hadn’t applied just to families and friends.
 It had also banned the volunteers who led religious programs, AA or NA groups, and important reintegration classes.